leihs/leihs/docker/README.md

 `setcap` is a small privilege extension.
 The image default stays root for compatibility; non-root is a documented option.

+**Trade-offs to be aware of:**
+- **Ongoing maintenance:** the Ansible reference deployment runs as root;
+  non-root is a permanent delta branch — every upstream change needs an ownership review.
+- **Upgrade path:** existing root-run volumes are root-owned; switching to non-root requires a one-time `chown` (via a temporary root helper container).
+Named volumes inherit the image ownership only on first use.
+- **`setcap` conflicts with `no-new-privileges`:** `no_new_privs` prevents file capabilities from being granted at `exec` — with `no-new-privileges:true` Apache cannot bind 80/443 even with `setcap` (use the high-port variant instead).
+- **TLS certificates:** certbot/Let's-Encrypt typically runs as root;
+  renewal must move outside the container (host cron + read-only mount).
+- **No boundary against the host:** without user namespaces, UID 1000 in the container maps to UID 1000 on the host — relevant for bind mounts on multi-user hosts.
+Real isolation would require rootless/userns-remap.

 ## 9. Troubleshooting

 | Symptom | Cause / fix |